wjwei-handsome/rsam/README.md

 # rsam

-A random samplier for text-based data.
+A random sampler for text-based data.

 ## install